 We hope this toolkit will help ensure that this rapid change to an online format does not result in lack of access for students with disabilities.

 Design is powerful in its ability to include some, and exclude others.
 When the design of a course is approached in a thoughtful and inclusive way, it creates an educational environment where all students have an opportunity to learn and demonstrate their mastery of the course content.
 Design that does not take into consideration the variety of ways students access online content differentially impacts certain students.
-If a course is not designed in accessibly up front, students with disabilities are burdened with the need to work with the disability service office to obtain access.
+If a course is not designed accessibly up front, some students with disabilities are burdened with the need to work with the disability service office to obtain access.
 They are immediately put at a disadvantage when compared to nondisabled students.

 What Does It Mean to Create an Accessible Online Course